ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 the result of the segment.
 A node may be selected more than once and appears that number of times in the nodelist.
 Duplicate nodes are not removed.

-A syntactically valid segment MUST NOT produce errors.
+A syntactically valid segment MUST NOT produce errors when executing the query.
 This means that some
 operations that might be considered erroneous, such as indexing beyond the end of an array,